pdettori/kubernetes.github.io/docs/concepts/configuration/overview.md

   desired state at a controlled rate.
 (Deployment objects are currently part of the [`extensions` API Group](/docs/concepts/overview/kubernetes-api/#api-groups).)

+### Manipulate labels for debugging
-- You can manipulate labels for debugging.
+ You can manipulate labels for debugging.
 Because Kubernetes replication controllers and services match to pods using labels, this allows you to remove a pod from being considered by a controller, or served traffic by a service, by removing the relevant selector labels.
 If you remove the labels of an existing pod, its controller will create a new pod to take its place.